MarimerLLC/csla/docs/CSLA-Versions.md

 * CSLA 6 is a major update that requires the use of dependency injection, so _all_ apps must configure an `IServiceCollection` and `IServiceProvider` on startup.
 This is normal for ASP.NET and Blazor apps, but is not necessarily familiar to Windows Forms or WPF developers.
 Some important static types are now DI services, most notably `ApplicationContext` and the data portal types.
 The data portal types are now injected as `IDataPortal<T>`, `IChildDataPortal<T>`, `IDataPortalFactory`, and `IChildDataPortalFactory`.
 * CSLA 7 implements some important bug fixes and some breaking changes (bug fixes and enhancements) to improve the use of CSLA when building business apps.
 The most notable change is enhancement around authentication and tightening default security for the data portal.
 * CSLA 8 implements some important bug fixes and some breaking changes (bug fixes and enhancements) to improve the use of CSLA when building business apps.
 This release supports .NET 8, and also enhances behaviors around the `ObjectFactory` implmenetation in the data portal.
+* CSLA 9 removes support for UWP, .NET 6 and the `BinaryFormatter`.
+It adds support for .NET 9.
+There are numerous changes to clean up the configuration API.
+It also includes a couple of code generators to improve serialization speed and radically reduce the amount of code necessary to create a business domain class.
+There are also many bug fixes and other enhancements in this release.